 Rules & Tips

-Experience Exhilarating Trophy Whitetail Deer Hunting on Managed Land in Southern Ohio
+Experience Exhilarating Trophy Whitetail Deer Hunting on Managed Land in Southeastern Ohio.

 Rules of the Game

-Legal buck must have minimum of eight (8) points and should score over 120 Boone and Crockett.
-A $500.00 fee will be assessed for any buck shot below 120 class.
+Legal buck should score over 130" gross or an old mature buck that we deem a shooter.
+A $500.00 fee will be assessed for any buck shot below 130" class Except for youth hunters.

 You will need proof of completing a Hunter Safety Course or a previously used hunting license and your driver’s license to purchase your Ohio hunting license.